 I feel that wrestling in the old days also had a lot of showmanship, but basically, there was more wrestling involved.
 Today you have the monkeys and birds and parakeets and snakes, and it’s a complete show and kind of a farce.
 They’re still great athletes, however.
 I will admit that professional wrestlers are, to me, the finest athletes in the world.”

-Condemnation of Steroids and Drugs
+Condemnation of Substances

 On Steroids in Wrestling: